Caerleon: Sport

-Caerleon has been home to a number of sporting competitions.
+Caerleon has been home to a number of sporting competitions including:

 Newport Half Marathon

 It is a part of the Newport Half Marathon route, entering the town via the National Cycle Route 88 path, into the historic village centre past the Amphitheatre, over Caerleon Bridge and onto Caerleon Road back towards the city centre finish.

 Tour de Gwent

 On 8 July 2018 the Velothon Wales included Caerleon on a 140 km route, as well as two shorter routes of 125 km and 60 km.

 In 2019 it was announced the Velothon Wales would not resume.
 Instead, the Tour de Gwent will be the main cycling event for South Wales each year, with a 93 mile route and other distances for different ability levels on offer.
 It will again start in Caerleon and head to Abergavenny, returning to Caerleon via the Wye Valley.

 Tour of Britain 2017–2018

 Caerleon has twice hosted the British national cycling tournament, in 2017 and 2018.
 It has welcomed international riders including Julian Alaphilippe, André Greipel, Tony Martin, and Geraint Thomas to the popular cycle routes in the area.
 It includes a category 2 climb at Belmont Hill which has proven popular with organisers.

 On 10 September 2017 the Tour of Britain came to Caerleon along the 180.2 km (112 mi) western route from Worcester to the competition's finish in Cardiff city centre.
 The peak of the British domestic cycling calendar, it saw a dramatic breakaway over Belmont Hill by riders Gorka Izagirre (Movistar) and Mark Stewart (An Post-Chain Reaction) which is a Category 2 climb and has been a feature of the Tour with a 9% average gradient.
 The riders were only eventually caught by the peloton near Cardiff at the close of the stage.
 The stage was won by Edvald Boasson Hagen of Team Dimension Data.

 On 2 September 2018 Caerleon again hosted the Tour of Britain route as it headed east from Pembrey to Newport, a flat stage of 175 km (109 mi).
 The event was Welsh Tour de France champion Geraint Thomas' first competition following his success in France, with the route following near his birthplace in Cardiff.
 The stage was won by André Greipel of Lotto–Soudal.
 The event organisers sent riders from Newport city centre to Caerleon via Sustrans National Cycle Route 88, which was mostly flat along the Usk riverside.
 The route passed the Roman fortress towards the countryside around the Celtic Manor Resort, and then into Usk.
 The King of the Mountains stage was again set at nearby Belmont Hill, with Tour de France winner Thomas famously describing the climb as 'too steep' after he lost lead position in the peloton to climber Alaphilippe.